cbornet/IT-Blog/Architecture/messaging/pulsar-english.md

 docker-compose -f docker-compose_sync.yml up -d
 ```

-Then you have to define the regions and racks on which bookies and brokers will be placed thanks to the **_set-bookie-rack_** command.
+Then we have to define the regions and racks on which bookies and brokers will be placed thanks to the **_set-bookie-rack_** command.

 ```
 docker exec -it pulsar1-eu bin/pulsar-admin bookies set-bookie-rack -b bk1-eu:3181 -r eu/1